-HUMAN EMBRYOS/FOETUSES Does your research involve Human Embryonic Stem Cells (hESCs)? □Yes ⊠No Will they be directly derived from embryos within this Project? □Yes ⊠No Are they previously established cells lines? □Yes ⊠No Does your research involve the use of human embryos? □Yes ⊠No Does your research involve the use of human foetal tissues / cells? □Yes ⊠No HUMANS Does your research involve human participants? ⊠Yes Are they volunteers for experiments in social or human sciences research? □Yes ⊠No Are they persons unable to give informed consent? ⊠Yes □No Are they vulnerable individuals or groups? □Yes ⊠No Are they children/minors? ⊠Yes □No Are they patients? ⊠Yes □No Are they healthy volunteers for medical studies? ⊠Yes □No Does your research involve physical interventions on the study participants? ⊠Yes □No Does it involve invasive techniques? □Yes ⊠No Does it involve collection of biological samples? ⊠Yes □No If your research involves processing of genetic information, please also complete the section "Protection of personal data" [Box 4].
+HUMAN EMBRYOS/FOETUSES Does your research involve Human Embryonic Stem Cells (hESCs)? □Yes ⊠No Will they be directly derived from embryos within this Project? □Yes ⊠No Are they previously established cells lines? □Yes ⊠No Does your research involve the use of human embryos? □Yes ⊠No Does your research involve the use of human foetal tissues / cells? □Yes ⊠No HUMANS Does your research involve human participants? ⊠Yes □No Are they volunteers for experiments in social or human sciences research? □Yes ⊠No Are they persons unable to give informed consent? ⊠Yes □No Are they vulnerable individuals or groups? □Yes ⊠No Are they children/minors? ⊠Yes □No Are they patients? ⊠Yes □No Are they healthy volunteers for medical studies? ⊠Yes □No Does your research involve physical interventions on the study participants? ⊠Yes □No Does it involve invasive techniques? □Yes ⊠No Does it involve collection of biological samples? ⊠Yes □No If your research involves processing of genetic information, please also complete the section "Protection of personal data" [Box 4].
 HUMAN CELLS / TISSUES Does your research involve human cells or tissues? ⊠Yes □No If your research involves human embryos/foetuses, please also complete the section "Human Embryos/Foetuses" [Box 1].
-Are they available commercially? □Yes ⊠No Are they obtained within this Project? ⊠Yes □No Are they obtained within another Project? ⊠Yes □No Are they deposited in a biobank? ⊠Yes □No PROTECTION OF PERSONAL DATA Does your research involve personal data collection and/or processing? ⊠Yes □No Does it involve the collection and/or processing of sensitive personal data (e.g. health, sexual lifestyle, ethnicity, political opinion, religious or philosophical conviction)? ⊠Yes □No Does it involve processing of genetic information? ⊠Yes □No Does it involve tracking or observation of participants? ⊠Yes □No Does your research involve further processing of previously collected personal data (secondary use)? ⊠Yes □No ANIMALS Does your research involve animals? ⊠Yes □No Are they vertebrates? ⊠Yes □No Are they non-human primates? ⊠Yes □No Are they genetically modified? ⊠Yes □No Are they cloned farm animals? □Yes ⊠No
+Are they available commercially? □Yes ⊠No Are they obtained within this Project? ⊠Yes □No Are they obtained within another Project? ⊠Yes □No Are they deposited in a biobank? ⊠Yes □No PROTECTION OF PERSONAL DATA Does your research involve personal data collection and/or processing? ⊠Yes □No Does it involve the collection and/or processing of sensitive personal data (e.g. health, sexual lifestyle, ethnicity, political opinion, religious or philosophical conviction)? ⊠Yes □No Does it involve processing of genetic information? ⊠Yes □No Does it involve tracking or observation of participants? ⊠Yes □No Does your research involve further processing of previously collected personal data (secondary use)? ⊠Yes □No ANIMALS Does your research involve animals? ⊠Yes □No